-Then, in the late eighteenth century, Reverend James Wilcot, a distinguished scholar who lived just a few miles north of Stratford, decided to write a biography of the famous playwright.
+Then, in the late eighteenth century, Reverend James Wilmot, a distinguished scholar who lived just a few miles north of Stratford, decided to write a biography of the famous playwright.

-Dr. Wilcot believed that a man as well-educated as Shakespeare must have owned a fairly extensive library, despite the fact that not a single book or manuscript is mentioned in his will.
+Dr. Wilmot believed that a man as well-educated as Shakespeare must have owned a fairly extensive library, despite the fact that not a single book or manuscript is mentioned in his will.

-Over the years, he speculated, some of these books must have found their way into local collections.
+Over the years, he speculated, some of those books must have found their way into local collections.

 And so the good Reverend Doctor scoured the British countryside, taking inventory of literally every bookshelf within 50 miles of Stratford.

 Not a single book from the library of William Shakespeare was discovered.

 Neither were there found any letters to, from or about Shakespeare.

 Furthermore, no references to the folklore, local sayings or distinctive dialect of the Stratford area could be found in any of Shakespeare’s writings.

 After four years of painstaking research, Dr. Wilmot concluded, to his own dismay, that only one person contemporary with Shakespeare of Stratford had ever demonstrated the wide-ranging education and expressive talent needed to compose those poems and plays.